myathway-lab/Assume-Admin-Role-using-Terraform/README.md

 # Assume Role to another AWS account using Terraform.

-## In this lab, I will demostrate below -
-## I will create "Administrator" role in Master acc "582xxxxxx95" & Assume this role to itself.
-## I will create "Administrator" role in Dev acc "767xxxxxxx73" & Assume this role to Master acc "582xxxxxx95".
+## In this lab, I will create "Administrator" role in Master acc "582xxxxxx95" & Assume this role to itself. & I will create "Administrator" role in Dev acc "767xxxxxxx73" & Assume this role to Master acc "582xxxxxx95".

 I have two AWS accounts for assume role testing.